sharwell/ha-tea-timer/docs/troubleshooting.md

   you need guaranteed extensions, tap a little earlier or increase your increment duration to add more runway.

+## Double-tap restart not detected

+- **Symptom:** Double-tapping occasionally triggers Pause/Resume or does nothing.
+- **Diagnosis:** The `doubleTapWindowMs` window might be too short for your device, or the timer was not in `pause_resume` mode when you tapped.
+- **Fix:** Increase `doubleTapWindowMs` (200–500 ms) to match your users’ cadence and confirm `doubleTapRestartEnabled: true`.
+If the timer finishes between taps the card intentionally aborts the restart.

 ## Paused but remaining time unknown

 - **Symptom:** The card announces “Remaining time is unknown while paused” when you try to extend or